 • Quiz: Add a quiz for your members with a grade and a completion requirement.

-The Courses app sounds great, but how do you exactly add it to your whop?
+The Course app sounds great, but how do you exactly add it to your whop?
 Let’s see.

-How to add the Courses app to your whop
+How to add the Course app to your whop

-If you got your whop ready to go, let's see how you can add the Courses app to it.
-First, let's navigate to your whop and click on the Add or edit apps button below your whop's name.
-This is going to display the Edit apps popup where you can see a list of all the apps in your whop and add new ones.
+If you got your whop ready to go, let's see how you can add the Course app to it.
+First, go to your whop's Learn tab.
+This is where you'll find Course, Files, and Document apps.
+Click the Add app button at the bottom right.
+This is going to display a list of Learn apps for you to choose from.

 0:00